flori4nk/VelocityAutoReconnect/README.md

 * Default: true
 * Description: Whether VelocityAutoReconnect should check if a server responds to pings before trying to connect a player to it or not.

+**log.informational**
+* Default: true
+* Description: Whether or not to enable informational log messages, such as the messages printed upon reconnecting a player.

 ## Legal Notice
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,